SaadAliHafiz/SaadAliHafiz/README.md

 This is me, Saad Ali.
 I'm in my senior year currently pursuing bachelors in software engineering at [Usman Institute of Technology, Pakistan.](https://www.uit.edu/) I'm a trainee @ [Micro Electronics Research Lab](https://github.com/merledu).

-Right now, I'm working on RISC-V Single Cycle Datapath using Chisel.
+Right now, I'm working on 5 stage pipeline RISC-V Single Cycle Datapath using Chisel.
 I'm also a certified web developer.
 The side skills include Git, Linux.

 ### Gist about me: